Kicer86/movie_merger/README.md

 See \-\-help for details.

-### Automatic video reencoding
+### Automatic video transcoding

-encode.py takes video dir as an input parameter and reencodes them with x265 coded.<br/>
+transcode.py takes video directory as an input parameter and transcodes all found videos with x265 codec.<br/>
-Script tries to find optimal crf for each video by comparing original video with encoded one and measuring quality.
+Script tries to find optimal CRF for each video by comparing original video with transcoded one and measuring quality.
-As of now it looks for crf giving SSIM ≈ 0.98 result.
+As of now it looks for a CRF value giving SSIM ≈ 0.98 result.

 Currently this is a very simple script.
-It has no 'dry run' mode no any other options.
+It has no 'dry run' mode nor any other options.
 Just run it with the input dir.<br/>
 Please mind ctrl+c is not supported yet, so be careful when you stop its work.